zchee/neovim-wiki/FAQ.md

 Make sure that [Neovim can find its runtime](#neovim-cant-find-its-runtime).

+### Copying to X11 primary selection with the mouse does't work

+`clipboard=autoselect` is not implemented yet.
+As a workaround, use the mapping

+    vnoremap <LeftRelease> "*ygv

 ### My CTRL-H mapping doesn't work

 This was fixed in Neovim **0.2**.